kisom/klogger/README.rst

 klogger
 =======

-This is a lightweight MIT-licensed attribute-based logging static package written in C++11.
+This is a lightweight MIT-licensed attribute-based logging static library written in C++11.

 The motivations and basic design are covered in the functional spec